 We were here on October 23rd, 2016

-We're here, so let's get to the very heart of the Canyon de Chelly; and we'll start with the correct pronounciation.
-Chelly is pronounced as "Shay".
+We're here so lets get to the very heart of the Canyon de Chelly, and we'll start with he correct pronominalization Chelly is pronounced as "Shay".

-Dottie and I brought our two Granddaughters, Raulin and Kylee, here five years ago; and we were so impressed with the history and raw beauty of this valley, that we had to come back.
+Dottie and I brought our two Granddaughters, Raulin and Kylee here five years ago, and we so impressed with he history and raw beauty of this valley we had to come back.
 It is located almost in the geographical center of the Navajo Nation, about 95 miles northwest west of Gallup, NM

-Kyle and Robin Harder were with us; all of us having left Page, AZ after visiting the North Rim of the Grand Canyon.
-They stopped and spent most of the day at Monument Valley; and Miss D and I came on through to Chinlee, where this Canyon de Chelly is located.
+Kyle and Robin were with us, all of us having left Page, AZ after visiting the North Rim of the Grand Canyon.
+They stopped and spent most of the day at Monument Valley, and Miss D and I cam on through to Chinlee, where the Canyon is located.